Peopling of China

 In the course of the peopling of the World by Homo sapiens, East Asia was reached about 50,000 years ago (50 kya).
-The "recent African origin" lineage of 70 kya diverged into identifiable East Asian and West Eurasian lineages by about 50 kya.
-This early East Asian lineage diverged further during the Last Glacial Maximum, contributing outgoing from Mainland Southeast Asia significantly to the peopling of the Americas via Beringia about 25 kya.
-After the last ice age China became cut off from neighboring island groups.
-The modern Mongoloid phenotype is estimated to have developed fully about 35,000 years ago, somewhere in Central China.
-The previous Paleo-Mongoloid phenotypes of early East Asians became either replaced or prevailed among more geographically distant groups.
+The "recent African origin" lineage from 70 kya diverged into identifiable East Eurasian and West Eurasian lineages by about 50 kya.
+The East Eurasian ancestors of East Asians used a southern route to reach South and Southeast Asia, along which they rapidly diverged into the ancestors of Ancient Ancestral South Indians (AASI), Papuans, East Asians and Andamanese peoples (such as the Onge).
+This early East Asian lineage diverged further during the Last Glacial Maximum, spreading northwards from Mainland Southeast Asia where it significantly contributed to the peopling of the Americas via Beringia about 25 kya.
+After the last ice age, China was cut off from neighboring island groups.
+The phenotypes of early East Asians were either replaced or prevailed among more geographically distant groups.

 Genetic history

 Overview

-A review paper by Melinda A. Yang (in 2022) summarized and concluded that a distinctive "Basal-East Asian population" referred to as 'East- and Southeast Asian lineage' (ESEA); which is ancestral to modern East Asians, Southeast Asians, Polynesians, and Siberians, originated in Mainland Southeast Asia at ~50,000BC, and expanded through multiple migration waves southwards and northwards respectively.
-This ESEA lineage gave rise to various sublineages, and is also ancestral to the Hoabinhian hunter-gatherers of Southeast Asia and the ~40,000 year old Tianyuan lineage found in Northern China, but already differentiated and distinct from European-related and Australasian-related lineages, found in other regions of prehistoric Eurasia.
-The ESEA lineage trifurcated from an earlier "eastern non-African" (ENA) or "East-Eurasian" meta-population, which also contributed to the formation of Ancient Ancestral South Indians (AASI) as well as to Australasians.
+A "Basal-East Asian population", referred to as the East and Southeast Asian lineage (ESEA), is ancestral to the Hoabinhian hunter-gatherers of Southeast Asia and the Tianyuan lineage found in Northern China and also, modern East Asians, Southeast Asians, Polynesians, and Siberians.
+The ESEA lineage descend from an earlier "eastern non-African" (ENA) or "Ancient East Eurasian" meta-population, which used a single southern route to reach South, Southeast Asia, and Oceania, and along which they rapidly diverged into the ancestors of Ancient South Asians (AASI), East/Southeast Asians (ESEA), as well as Australasians.
+This ESEA lineage later diverged into the Hoabinhian, the Tianyuan, and Ancient East Asian lineages, and expanded northward.
+The Ancient East Asian lineage later split into Ancient Southern East Asians and Ancient Northern East Asians.
+There is "a strong correlation with latitude, with diversity decreasing from south to north".